This is the Royal Horticultural Society symbol for the Award of Garden Merit ‘AGM’. This award indicates that the plant is recommended by the RHS.

 No limit has been placed on the number of plants that may hold the award at any one time.
 In groups that include many cultivars, standards have to be set especially high if the AGM is to offer helpful guidance to the gardener.
 The award can be removed.

 You can search for AGM plants at RHS sites.
-Detailed trials reports are usually published and this links to a recent carnation report.
+Detailed trials reports are usually such as this for carnations.

 The Kiro LonKirok ‘was recommended for an AGM by the majority of the members present 6:1.
 The recommendation was proposed due to the outstanding quality of the flowers, the vibrant colour, form and its ability to provide flowers throughout the year together with a clove scent.’